-14.02 EMPLOYEE RESPONSIBILITIES
+14.02 Employee Responsibilities

 Each Employee is required to act with due care and regard for his own safety and that of his fellow Employees.
 All Employees shall comply with applicable federal and state occupational safety laws and regulations and industry standards.
-Employees shall not expose or subject themselves or others to unsafe working conditions.
+Employees shall not knowingly or negligently expose or subject themselves or others to unsafe working conditions.